Missing Piece Blog

 Using the wrong codes for ABA therapy coverage

-One of the more complex areas of the billing process is the coding system.
-Newer codes are being introduced regularly, and it can be a bit complicated to keep track of everything.
-This can be particularly challenging for those just starting out with medical billing or solo practitioners whose areas of expertise lie elsewhere.
-It’s not uncommon for practitioners to enter the wrong CPT and service codes or treatment and diagnostic codes.
+The coding system is one of the more complex areas of the billing process.
+Newer codes are being introduced regularly, and it can be challenging to keep track of everything.
+This can be particularly challenging for those just starting out with medical billing, or solo practitioners whose areas of expertise lie elsewhere.
+It’s common for practitioners to enter the wrong CPT and service codes or treatment and diagnostic codes.
 All of these seemingly simple errors can lead to a claim being denied.

 Best practices to prevent ABA billing errors